Help us improve your experience.

 No

-Mix and match of fabric ports are not supported.
-That is, you cannot use one 10-Gigabit Ethernet interface and one 40-Gigabit Ethernet interface for fabric links configuration.
-Dedicated fabric link supports only 10-Gigabit Ethernet Interface.
+Mixing different types of fabric ports is not supported.
+For example, you cannot configure a fabric link using one 10-Gigabit Ethernet interface and one 40-Gigabit Ethernet interface.
+Dedicated fabric links support only 10-Gigabit Ethernet interfaces.

-Figure 8 shows the slot numbering for both of the SRX Series Firewalls that become node 0 and node 1 of the chassis cluster after the cluster is formed.
+Figure 8 shows the slot numbering for both of the Firewalls that become node 0 and node 1 of the chassis cluster after the cluster is formed.

 The SRX4100 and SRX4200 devices use two 1-Gigabit Ethernet/10-Gigabit Ethernet ports, labeled as CTL and FAB as control port and fabric port respectively.